ncsu-landscape-dynamics/pops-core/README.md

 The stable API to be used in other projects includes the `pops::Model` and `pops::Config` classes and classes used in their API (for example, `pops::SpreadRate`).
-This API is changed only beween major versions or, if really needed, to fix serious issues in the released major version.
+This API is changed only between major versions or, if really needed, to fix serious issues in the released major version.

 Other classes and functions are part of the internal API and although